-By the way... – some words on chipper etiquette: when ordering your fish and chips, you’ll often be given a choice of fish, fresh cod usually is the best option (often also the slightly more expensive one).
-Chips (that’ll be fries to US guests, or pommes frites to visitors from the Continent) come in one option only … chunky.
-Both are deep fried in oil or fat.
-When finally liberated from the bubbling cauldron, they will be presented to you with the question whether you want salt and vinegar on them.
-Tradition demands both, though it is an acquired taste.
-Your portion is then wrapped in paper, and more than likely you are expected to eat it al fresco, which can be a very fresh experience indeed, the Irish weather and all that.
-One might say, however, that you have not lived until you have eaten your fish and chips in a slight drizzle in a park, while being eyed by humungous seagulls circling nearer and nearer.
-Never, ever feed them, or you’ll never hear the end of it.
+Finally, before we get to the best Dublin fish and chips – some words on chipper etiquette: when ordering your fish and chips, you’ll often be given a choice of fish.
+Fresh cod is usually the best option (often also the slightly more expensive one).
+Chips (which are french fries rather than crispy potato chips) only come served one way: chunky.
+Both the chips and the fish are deep fried in oil or fat.
+When finally liberated from the bubbling cauldron, they will be presented to you with the question of whether you want salt and vinegar on them.
+Tradition demands both, though it might be an acquired taste.
+Once dressed, your portion is then wrapped in paper, and you are more than likely expected to take it away to eat it al fresco, which can be a very fresh experience indeed, the Irish weather and all that.
+One might say, however, that you have not lived until you have eaten your fish and chips in a slight drizzle in a park.

 01 of 09

-They call themselves “#1 for Fresh Fish and Chips”, and for many people they are the bee’s knees indeed.
-With an interesting story: in 1905, founder Ivan Beshoff sailed on the Imperial Russian Potemkin of rebellion (and movie), eight years later he arrived in Dublin, building a thriving family business.
+They call themselves “#1 for Fresh Fish and Chips”, and for many people, they are very true to their word.
+The Dublin chipper comes with an interesting story: in 1905, founder Ivan Beshoff sailed on the Imperial Russian battleship Potemkin.
+Eight years later he arrived in Dublin, to build a thriving family business away from the high seas.
 Still family-owned, Beshoff Bros now run five shops in the Dublin area.
 The best (and maybe busiest) of them being the small takeaway right at the seafront in Howth.

 Address: 12 Harbour Road, Howth, County Dublin